 Fossils not included in modern birds, but still closer to this group than to any other group of living organisms, are treated as members of the avian stem group.
 These fossils either pertain to the ancestral lineage, in which case they represent direct ancestors of crown birds, or to extinct side branches.
 Stem-group and crown birds together constitute the pan-Aves, or total birds.
 The informal name birds should be restricted to crown-group taxa, while the term protobirds might be used for representatives of the stem group.

-other to the bird lineage.
-Today some 10,500 bird species are inhabiting the Earth, but almost six hundred species have already gone extinct in historic times because of human activities, primarily due to
+Pan-Aves originated ~250 million years ago, when the last (most recent) common archosaurian ancestor split into two species, one giving rise to the crocodilian lineage, and the other to the bird lineage.
+Today some 10,500 bird species are inhabiting the Earth, with almost six hundred species having already gone extinct in historic times because of human activities, primarily due to deforestation and hunting (Sayol et al., 2020; Cooke et al., 2023; Matthews et al., 2024).

 Nevertheless, numerous potential skeletal apomorphies accompanying the successive transformation from early protobirds into more and more bird-like creatures are given by Gauthier (1986), Makovicky & Zanno (2011), Smith et al. (2015), Cau (2018), Pittman & Xu (2020), and Rauhut & Foth (2020).
-BB

 The following graphic depicts just one plausible reconstruction of avian evolutionary history (without stating apomorphies):